wminshew/emrysdocs/content/_index.md

 Welcome to emrys!

 ## What is emrys?
-Emrys provides the cheapest cloud GPU rentals.
+Emrys is a cloud GPU marketplace..

 ## Why would I use emrys?